M.D. Admissions FAQ

 Advanced Placement (AP) and International Baccalaureate (IB) courses will fulfill the pre-requisite requirements if the individual courses and credits awarded are detailed on the applicant’s college/university transcript.

-We consider the only the most recent MCAT score.
+We consider the most recent MCAT score.

 Yes, your application will be held pending receipt of your scores as long as you have indicated a forthcoming test date in your AMCAS application.
 As long as all other application materials have been received, you will receive an application completion confirmation email once your latest scores are received.

 Applications are evaluated holistically without assigning weight to a particular section.
-However, section scores below 125 are considered non-competitive.

 No. The committee will review each application only once.
 If you plan on taking the MCAT after submitting your application, you must indicate the future exam date in your AMCAS Application; this information will be automatically relayed to your Secondary Application.
 Important: If you decide not to take the future MCAT date, please email firstname.lastname@example.org with your name and AMCAS ID so we can unmark your future date.